-I wanted something practical (and cute) that the guests could use to take home with them.
+I wanted something practical and cute that the guests could take home with them.
 I purchased small terra cotta pots from Hobby Lobby and placed one small plant in each one.

-I made garden tags with a thank you on the front and care instructions for the particular plant on the back.
-I glued a popsicle stick into the middle underneath the cream cardstock to be able to insert them into the dirt.
+To make the garden tags with a thank you on the front and care instructions for the particular plant on the back, I glued a popsicle stick into the middle underneath the cream cardstock to be able to insert them into the dirt.
 They really looked nice on the table and added an extra decorative touch.

 I made little tags to identify what each food item was.
 I simply adhered a printed out card onto a larger piece of cardstock that was scored and folded in half.